The Science Behind Wild Wisdom Wool for Plants

 wild wisdom wool the science behind wool pellets pinterest

 The University of Vermont was one of the first American institutions to study wool pellets as a way revitalize the sheep industry in Vermont.
-The summery of their findings can be found here.
+The summary of their findings can be found here.
 They had several test farms grow broccoli with a control group of the farm’s usual fertilizing protocol.
 The results showed the wool pellets to outperform or match the control groups in performance.

 As it turns out, the University of Vermont is not the only American University with an interest in wool pellets.
 Wool pellets have also caught the eye of the Ohio State University Sheep Team.
 In their article Four Reasons to Introduce Wool into your Garden the University Sheep Team summarizes: